trek-view/basecamp/_posts/2021-06-11-google-tour-creator-alternatives.md

 >
 > * Image files, including panorama photos
 > * Sound files
-> * JSON files with scene descriptions, text references, and StreetView panorama references
+> * JSON files with scene descriptions, text references, and Street View panorama references

 But where do you use this exported content instead?